RohanSogani/textS/README.md

     2. convertPDF.py <br>
 Converts an input pdf to text and then converts the texts into sentences that our model requires.
+    3. inputToTFRecord.py <br>
+Converts an input text to TFRecord

 2. arxiv <br>
 Used to create a fraction of arxiv data set, the dataset sizes are as follows